kristjanvalur/py-asynkit/README.md

 done
 ```

-The caller can also pass in data to the coroutine via the `Monitor.aawait(coro, data:None)` method and
+The caller can also pass in _data_ to the coroutine via the `Monitor.aawait(coro, data=None)` method and
-it will become the result of the `Monitor.oob()` call in the coroutine.
+it will become the _return value_ of the `Monitor.oob()` call in the coroutine.
 `Monitor.athrow()` can be used to raise an exception inside the coroutine.
-Neither data nor an exception cannot be sent the first time the coroutine is awaited,
+Neither data nor an exception can be sent the first time the coroutine is awaited,
 only as a response to a previous `OOBData` exception.

 If no data is to be sent (the common case), an _awaitable_ object can be generated to simplify